 Time Out says

-The jokes are tired, but Jennifer Aniston and Kate McKinnon just about keep this lackluster workplace comedy watchable.
+The jokes are tired – but Jennifer Aniston and Kate McKinnon just about keep this lacklustre festive workplace comedy watchable

 Like most drunken workplace gatherings, this episodic tale of a failing Chicago tech company attempting to reverse their fortunes by throwing a massive Christmas blowout is unruly but never truly wild.
-The jokes feel cautious: Upgrading asses on photocopiers to dicks in 3-D printers (so 21st century!) is about as subversive as it gets.
+The jokes feel cautious – upgrading bums-on-photocopiers to dicks-in-3D-printers (so twenty-first century!) is about as subversive as it gets.

-But even if its script could have benefited from a few more drafts, the film’s ensemble of easy-going comedy pros is in a generally merry mood.
-Jason Bateman, forever the frazzled everyman, is an affable anchoring presence, while the likes of Kate McKinnon (as a nightmarish HR manager with a hideous line of non-denominational holiday sweaters) and Silicon Valley's T.J.
-Miller (as Bateman’s puppyishly dim but well-meaning boss) freewheelingly mug around him.
-Jennifer Aniston delivers the saltiest lines as the company’s ruthlessly humorless CEO, though it’s a coal-lump of a part.
-And in a film that sporadically attempts to progressively satirize PC workplace culture, the sour smell of misogyny pervades the mulled-wine aroma.
+But even if its script could have benefited from a few more rounds of gag inspection, the film’s ensemble of easy-going comedy pros are in a generally merry mood.
+Jason Bateman, forever the frazzled American everyman, is an affable anchoring presence, while the likes of Kate McKinnon (as a nightmarish HR manager with a hideous line of non-denominational holiday jumpers) and TJ Miller (as Bateman’s puppyishly dim but well-meaning boss) freewheelingly mug around him.
+Jennifer Aniston delivers the saltiest lines as the company’s ruthlessly humourless CEO, though it’s a coal-lump of a part.
+And in a film that sporadically attempts to progressively satirise PC workplace culture, the sour smell of misogyny here pervades the mulled wine aroma.

 Cast and crew